vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 13 (05.20 - 05.26)

+We have continued with the refactoring of the code.
+In addition to enhancing the readability of the code, we have also managed to make some minor optimizations.
+We will continue to refactor the remaining two functions: `select_exemplars_by_density` and `select_exemplars_with_kmeans` (we have already started the latter but need to finish it).
+Furthermore, we will try to rewrite/optimize the `ResNet32` class.

 ## Week 12 (05.13 - 05.19)

 This week, we have refactored/rearranged the code in a manner that almost all the